mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 ![**One-state Poisson promoter.** (A) Schematic of the kinetics of the one state-promoter. mRNA is produced and degrade stochastically with a rate $r_m$ and $\gamma_m$, respectively.
-(B) Representation of the Markov-chain for the state space that the promoter can be in.
-The distribution $P(m, t)$ represents the probability of having certain discrete number of mRNA $m$ at time $t$.
+(B) Representation of the Markov-chain for the state space that the promoter can be.
+The distribution $P(m, t)$ represents the probability of having a certain discrete number of mRNA $m$ at time $t$.
 The transition between states depends on the previously mentioned rates.](ch5_fig35){#fig:ch5_fig35 short-caption="One-state Poisson promoter"}